 On average, Walk-In bathtubs weigh around 190lbs.
 Their average dimensions are 55 x 30 x 35 (length x width x height in inches).
 They have a water depth of around 30 inches, which is higher than most bathtubs.

 Drop-in bathtubs don’t have finished sides, and they’re supposed to fit inside a prepared space.
-It’s like fitting a bathtub into an alcove, which has four prepared sides instead of three.
+It’s like fitting a bathtub into an alcove.

 Since the sides slide into the space, they don’t have to be finished.
 They just have a finished rim that stays above the surface and is visible.

 Drop-in bathtubs are heavier than alcove and freestanding bathtubs.
 Since they require a prepared space, they have a higher installation cost as well.
-Cost for a Drop In bathtub is typically around $1,645.
+The cost for a drop-in bathtub is typically around $1,645.

 The standard dimensions for drop-in bathtubs are similar to alcove bathtubs.